jknowles/r_tutorial_ed/Tutorial3_DataSort.md

 # Merging Data
 - It is unlikely all the data we will want resides in a single dataset and often we have to combine data from several sources
 - R makes this easy, but that simplicity comes at a cost--it can be easy to make mistakes if you don't specify things carefully
+- Let's merge attributes about a student's school with the student row data

+# Merging Data II
+- We have two data objects `df` which has multiple rows per student and `myag` which has multiple rows per school
+- What are the variables that **link** these two together?